How to Help a Loved One with Alzheimer’s Plan Final Arrangements: A Guide for Caregivers

 - Ask simple, basic questions that don’t require detailed answers.

 - Avoid questions that make them choose between two or more things.
-If you need to know a specific answer, like if they’d prefer cremation over burial (learn more about how cremation works), ask them separate questions.
+If you need to know a specific answer, like if they’d prefer cremation over burial, ask them separate questions.

 - For example, instead of asking, “Would you rather be cremated or buried?” ask, “How do you feel about being cremated?”
 Give them time to answer, and then ask, “How do you feel about being buried in a cemetery?”